GMs are like DJs

 DJGMExample

-Hold the Sending - where does this analogy break down?
+Hold the Sending Stone - where does this analogy break down?

-No analogy is perfect, so now that we’re got an understanding what the similarities are; and before we draw conclusions, lets understand where do they differ.
+No analogy is perfect, so now that we’ve got an understanding what the similarities are; and before we draw conclusions, lets understand where do they differ.
 Where GMs and DJs are unlike each-other?

 • GMs are more interactive - We all know that annoying person that comes up to the DJ to request a song- That’s the norm for GMs.
 Players do things, and we have to respond to them constantly.
 Doing anything other than that and you put on your conductor hat for the railroad show.